codemiller/railsgirls.github.com/_posts/2013-11-12-openshift.markdown

 bundle install --without production
 {% endhighlight %}

 On some platforms, this may generate platform-specific versions of your Gems that cause issues when you push your app to the cloud.
-To prevent this, open your *Gemfile.lock* file and check the versions in brackets after the 'sqlite3' and 'pg' Gems.
-If they have a platform-specific suffix, such as *-x86-mingw32*, remove this, save and close the file, and run the above bundle command again before continuing.
+To prevent this, open your *Gemfile.lock* file and check the versions of the 'sqlite3' and 'pg' Gems.
+If they have a platform-specific suffix, such as *-x86-mingw32*, remove this (eg. change *pg (0.16.0-x86-mingw32)* to *pg (0.16.0)* and *sqlite3 (1.3.8-x86-mingw32)* to *sqlite3 (1.3.8)*) Save and close the file, and run the above bundle command again before continuing.

 Add and commit your changes in Git: